 - Now that you’ve slowed down, make sure you are anticipating any potential collisions.
 Keep your distance from aggressive drivers and make sure to constantly scan the road, one of the most important things taught in driving school.
 To scan the road, check both side mirrors and the rearview mirror every 5-10 seconds, as well as looking both directions when entering intersections.

 That’s it!
 Those are the three main tips you need to keep safe on the road.
-Of course there are other ways to decrease your accident risk such as avoiding the fast lane and driving with your hands at 9 and 3.
+Of course there are other ways to decrease your vehicle accident risk such as avoiding the fast lane and driving with your hands at 9 and 3.
 Of course, even if you are driving with best practices accidents do sometimes happen.
-If you find yourself in an accident it is always best to get professional help.
-First, make sure you work up the scene of the accident properly, and then contact a lawyer.
+If you find yourself in an auto accident it is always best to get professional help.
+First, make sure you work up the scene of the accident properly, and then contact a Colorado car accident lawyer.
 Here at Franklin D. Azar & Associates your consultation is always free.
 Call us today and we will fight for you to get you every dollar you deserve.